Global Privacy Policy

 In addition, if Starship sells all or part of its business or makes a sale or transfer of assets or is otherwise involved in a merger or business transfer, you acknowledge that Starship may transfer your personal information to a third party as part of that transaction.

 In all cases Starship requires all unaffiliated third parties to treat personal information as confidential.
-Starship will not provide personal information to third parties for their own marketing purposes without your consent.

 Do we transfer your data across borders?